MiloszKrajewski/dnug-reading-fsharp/doc/slides/index.md

 let file = openFile fileName
 ```

-you will find most of F# programs:
+you will that find most of F# programs use

 ```fsharp
 let file = fileName |> openFile
 ```

+(maybe not in such simple case)

 ***